getporter/porter/docs/content/author-bundles.md

 * `labels`: Key/value pairs used to specify identifying attributes of the image.
 * `tag`: The tag of the image (only recommended when/if digest isn't known/available).

+When referencing an image, only fully qualified image reference is supported, e.g. library/hello-world instead of just hello-world.

 A last note on `digest`.
 Taking the example of the library `nginx` Docker image, we can get the repository digest like so:

 ```console